maniospas/Blombly/docs/advanced/preprocessor.md

 <br>

-**In practical code writing, you will mostly use permissions, dependencies, and perhaps compile time execution.**
-Macros and other transformations may alter the order in which written code is executed and should be sparingly used - if at all.
+Macros may alter the order in which written code is executed and should be sparingly used - if at all.
+Therefore, the macro and related direactives are packed into one section in this page.
+Macros are meant to support coding patterns without needing to explicitly code them in the virtual machine.
-They are meant to support libraries that inject new coding patterns, like those found in the `libs/.bb` file that the compiler includes for support of additional idioms.

 ## !include